C. Venkata S. Ram

-C. Venkata S. Ram is an Indian doctor who is an expert in the treatment of high blood pressure.
+C. Venkata S. Ram is a global doctor who is an expert in the treatment of high blood pressure.
 He is the director of blood pressure clinics and institute for blood pressure management at Apollo Hospitals, and Apollo Medical College, Hyderabad, India.
 He is also the director of World Hypertension League South Asia region and Dean, Macquarie University, Medical School, India campus, Hyderabad, India.
-He is a professor of medicine/clinical at the University of Texas Southwestern Medical School, Dallas, USA.
-He has authored 360 papers and 4 books, all in hypertension.
+He is a professor of medicine/clinical at the University of Texas Southwestern Medical School, Dallas, USA and professor of medicine, Apollo Medical College, Hyderabad, India.
+He has authored 430 papers and 9 books, all in hypertension.

 Education and career

-Ram attended St.Paul high school, Nizam college and Osmania medical college, all in Hyderabad, India.
+Ram attended St. Paul High School, Nizam College and Osmania Medical College, all in Hyderabad, India.
 Subsequently, he underwent additional post graduate training at Brown University, Providence, USA, and at the University of Pennsylvania, USA; served on the faculty of University of Texas Southwestern Medical Center, and Director of Hypertension Clinics, Parkland Memorial Hospital, Dallas, USA for more than 3 decades where he did considerable clinical and research work in addition to teaching undergraduate and post-graduate medical students.

 He served as the President of St.Paul University hospital, Dallas, USA, director of hypertension clinics at Parkland hospital/University of Texas, Southwestern Medical Center, Dallas, USA.
 He was the President of the Texas Indo-American Physicians Society and the American Association of Physicians from India.
 Also, was elected as the chairman of the board of governors, American Society of Hypertension and director, American Society of Hypertension and Specialists.
 Now on the executive committee of the World Hypertension League, and on the executive committee, faculty of medicine health sciences, Macquarie University, Sydney, Australia.